ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 # What does prototype-based programming mean?

-Javascript (like many modern languages) supports object-oriented programmming.
-However, while most people are used to a class-bassed implementation, where objects are created from a set of blueprints called a **class**, Javascript implements a different model called **prototype-based** programming (also known as classless, or instance based programming).
+You may have heard that Javascript is a prototype-based programming language and been confused on what that means.
+What is a prototype?
+How does this differ from other languages like Java or C++?
+And what can I do with this new paradigm?
+This post aims to explain the details of prototype-based programming, and showcases how to utilize its power to implement some common patterns like behaviour reuse or inheritance.

+Prototype-based programming (also known as classless, or instance-based programming) is a way of implementing object-oriented programming.
+It utilizes objects (called **prototypes**) to define behaviour reuse.
+In contrast, a **class-based** implementations (seen in languages like Java and C++), creates objects from a set of blueprints called a **class**, which define their behaviour.
 Characteristically of Javascript, a prototype-based model gives us a powerful, but also confusing and dangerous paradigm.

+Confused?
+Don't worry you're not the only one, but hopefully by the end of this post everything will be clearer.

 **Note**: If you would like to try the examples in this post, they have been tested on Google Chrome.
 They may work in other Javscript environments, but it is not guarenteed.